Note: This post has been updated for 2019!

 Before Cody became one half of the biggest showmance on ‘Big Brother 19’ he served in the U.S. Marine Corps for four years and was deployed twice.
 According to TMZ, Cody reached the rank of E-4 Corporal with a specialty as a Rifleman.

 Before Hugh was publishing magazines and plowing through 20-something blondes, he spent some time in the U.S. Army.
 He served two years, from 1944-1946.
-Later, of course, he starred with three of his former blond girlfriends on the reality show ‘The Girls Next Door.’
-(Check out Hugh’s army portrait here!)
+Later, of course, he starred with his bevy of blond girlfriends on the reality show ‘The Girls Next Door.’
+Hugh died in September 2017.
+(Check out his Army portrait here!)

-Jubilee, who appeared on Ben Higgins’ season of ‘The Bachelor,’ is an Army vet who joined when she was 18.
+Jubilee, who appeared on Ben Higgins’ season of ‘The Bachelor’ and two seasons of ‘Bachelor in Paradise,’ is an Army vet who joined the service when she was 18.
 She discussed her time in the military while competing for Ben’s heart on ‘The Bachelor’ and in April 2017, wrote on Instagram that she had come to the end of her military service.

 “Today is my OFFICIAL last day in the military!” she wrote.
 “Kind of bitter sweet.
 I grew up in this uniform, went to Afghanistan in this uniform…I Wouldn’t have it any other way!
 So grateful to have been part of the small percentage that puts on this uniform and serves their Country.”